 This was our first time hosting a workshop.
 We certainly learned a lot and would love to run more in the future!

 We could not have made this workshop the success it was without the help from some expert makers!
 Hoku Props, Bill Doran from Punished Props Academy, Jackie Craft, KuroKami Props, and Tock Custom all heeded the viking call.
-Everyone came together to help cut out foam and give all the attendees some one on one attention they.
+Everyone came together to help cut out foam and give all the attendees some one on one attention they needed.
 We cannot thank everyone enough for making this workshop a success.
 It turned out to be something truly special for everyone!